USArhythms/VesselDynamics/README.md

 # VesselDynamics
+Code for processing widefield and two photon vascular imaging data.
+This respoitory focuses on extracting time series data from widefield and two photon tiff images, and performing spectral calculations on these timeseries to gain insight to vascular dynamics.
-Code for processing widefield and two photon vascular imaging data Many files in this repository use functions from the CHRONUX toolbox: http://chronux.org/ and/or functions developed by Xiang Ji: https://github.com/xiangjiph/VCRA
+Many files in this repository use functions from the CHRONUX toolbox: http://chronux.org/ and/or functions developed by Xiang Ji: https://github.com/xiangjiph/VCRA

 ## Widefield